Founded in 2001, MainStream Aquaculture has rapidly grown from concept, to proud industry leaders.

 2018

-Mainstream launches its Infinity Blue brand
+Mainstream launched its Infinity Blue brand.

 2019